An averaging principle for diffusions in foliated spaces: Preliminary results

 for any $p\in U$.
 Natural examples of these coordinates systems appear if we consider compact foliation given by the inverse image of submersions: values in the image space provide local coordinates for the vertical space $V$.

-Next lemma gives information on the order of which the perturbed trajectories $y^{\epsilon}_t$ approaches the unperturbed $x_t$ when one varies $\epsilon$ and $t$ in equation (\ref{eq_perturbed}); it will be used to prove that the dynamics of the rescaled system $y^{\epsilon}_{\left( \frac{t}{\epsilon}\right)}$ is such that its time average for any function $g$ in $M$ approximates the time average of the spacial average of $g$ on the leaves, Lemma \ref{lemaequi2}.
+The next lemma gives information on the order of which the perturbed trajectories $y^{\varepsilon}_t$ approach the unperturbed $x_t$ when one varies $\varepsilon$ and $t$ in equation (\ref{eq_perturbed}); it will be used to prove that the dynamics of the rescaled system $y^{\varepsilon}_{ ( {t}/{\varepsilon} )}$ is such that its time average for any function $g$ in $M$ approximates the time average of the spacial average of $g$ on the leaves; see Lemma~\ref{lemaequi2}.